Rosanne Robinson, BKin, BSc, RD

 I covered lots of maternity leaves at McMaster (that is how we all start out as clinical RDs in a female dominated field!) and had the privilege to work with many different populations including pediatric neurology and the ketogenic diet (so fascinating!), the level 2 nursery, neonatal follow-up clinic, and pediatric oncology.
-I loved my job but the demands of commuting and desire to stop paying obscene amounts of money on fuel were calling me to find something closer to home.
-I now split my time working for Wellspring Cancer Support Centre in Kitchener-Waterloo where I teach healthy cooking classes, and now, running Blueprint Nutrition.
+I loved my job but the demands of commuting and desire to stop paying obscene amounts of money on fuel were calling me to find (or create!) something closer to home.
+This gave birth to Blueprint Nutrition!

 However, in all reality, the majority of my time is spent caring for two very inquisitive and spunky young kids alongside my hubby!
 I now TRULY understand the challenges that come with trying to juggle the demands of work, family, school, and activities, all the while trying to live a healthy lifestyle to achieve optimal wellness.

 It is NOT easy.

 I want to help you get there.

 Come along with me and I will help you to navigate the murky waters of nutrition research and translate everything into clear, concise and practical strategies to achieve your wellness goals.

 Food that might have grown in the ground somewhere...

 or on a tree...